 The C.V.
 Starr Program in Business, Entrepreneurship, and Organizations (BEO) is an undergraduate concentration designed to educate students to be creative and flexible leaders in a number of careers.
 BEO is sponsored by the departments of Economics and Sociology and the School of Engineering and engages faculty and students in the study of commercial activity, technical and social entrepreneurship, innovation, and the organizations within which such activity occurs.

-Sponsored by the departments of Economics and Sociology and the School of Engineering, this concentration offers students a coordinated, integrated, and synergistic approach to teaching and learning about business, organizational theory, entrepreneurship, and technological innovation.
+With over 200 undergraduate concentrators, BEO is one of the larger concentrations at Brown and offers students an academically rigorous and synergistic approach to teaching and learning about business, organizational theory, entrepreneurship, and technological innovation.
 BEO places specific emphasis on the formation, growth, and organization of new ventures, innovation in commercial applications, financial markets and the marketplace, and management and organizational theory.
 Students learn the methodological approaches of economics, sociology, engineering, and entrepreneurship to study for-profit and nonprofit enterprises in the national and global economic context.

 Students interested in Brown's graduate programs in the field of entrepreneurship and technology management should consider the Program in Innovation Management and Entrepreneurship (PRIME), offered through the School of Engineering.
 There is also an opportunity for more senior managers to pursue an executive MBA through the IE Brown Executive MBA Program